Anxious Sound

 Cindy Lee

 Dreams.
 Personhood.
 Quiet summer nights.
 Sun Records.
 The Velvet Underground & Nico.
 Nico solo.
-Lonely bus stations and train yards.
+Lonely bus stations.
+Dark train yards.
 Trying to find my way back to you.
 Brian Wilson.
 Public Strain.
 Death to devices.
 Death to memes.
 Death to the vacant wave.
 Nancy Sinatra.
 The Castiles.
 T Rex.
 Lost songs by The Shangri-Las beamed from a distant planet.
 The past is gone.
 The past is now.
 True expression.
 Fuck what they think.
 The underground.
+The guitar.
 The road, the rail, the sun, the (silver) moon.
-The guitar.
 The early 1960s.
-Longing.
+Love and longing.
 The magical properties of recorded noise.

 These are just some of the thoughts that have entered my mind while listening to Diamond Jubilee, the hypnotizing, boundaryless 32-track collection of music released by Cindy Lee (Patrick Flegel) earlier this year, first in digital-only format and more recently as a 3xLP vinyl edition by Superior Viaduct.

 Across the album's 32 tracks, Flegel cross-pollinates haunting melodies, intricate arrangements, and distinctive pop sensibilities to create a wonderfully sprawling work—errant but never uneven—blending nostalgia and here-and-now existence.
+There are so many hooks.
+So many turns.
+The ideas are as limitless as Flegel’s capacity to express them.
 The eerie splendor of Glitz.
 The odd exuberance of Olive Drab.
 The dissonant, screeching guitar trance of I Have My Doubts.
 The shimmering instrumental elegance of Realistik Heaven.
 The Khruangbin-esque funk of Dracula.
-There are so many turns.
-So many hooks.
-The ideas are as limitless as Flegel’s capacity to express them.

 Diamond Jubilee is such a deep well, and it captures the strange miscellany of human existence with such sweet idiosyncrasy that when it ends, the only thing to do is play it again.